Rishikesh0110/Fifa-data-from-2015-to-2020/README.md

 2. Which country has highest number of players belong?
 3. Which player is most aged and which player has highest weight?
 4. Average age of players playing FIFA 2020.
-5. Top shooters, Top defenders, Which club made most nuber of pases? simier kind of some questions has been drawn inside the notebook.
+5. Top shooters, Top defenders, Which club is able to make most number of passes? simier kind of some questions has been drawn inside the notebook.
 ## Techniques to performed EDA
 1. **Loaded the required libraries**